aimfeld/ZendDiCompiler/README.md

 ## Using the DiFactory to create runtime objects with dependencies

-### Pass all runtime parameters in a $params array

 It is useful to distinguish two types of objects: _services_ and _runtime objects_.
 For _services_, all parameters should be specified in the configuration (e.g. a config array wrapped in a `Zend\Config\Config` object).
 If class constructors e.g. in third party code require some custom parameters, they can be specified in the [DI instance configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php)).

 _Runtime objects_ require at least one parameter which is determined at runtime only.
 DiWrapper provides `DiWrapper\DiFactory` to help you create _runtime objects_.

+### Passing all runtime parameters in a $params array

 If you follow the convention of passing runtime parameters in a single array named `$params` as in `RuntimeA`, things are very easy:

 ```
 class RuntimeA